evronylab/NanoSeqTools/README.md

 * vcf_indel.gt: List (one object per sample) containing the genotype information (gt) from the indel vcf (only FILTER = PASS mutations)

-* indel.spectra.sigfit: Data frame in sigfit format of all observed indel counts (created with indelwald indel.spectrum function), with one row per sample and one column per indel context

-* indel.spectra.unique.sigfit: Data frame in sigfit format of unique observed indel counts (created with indelwald indel.spectrum function), with one row per sample and one column per indel context
+* indel.spectra.sigfit: Data frame in sigfit format of unique observed indel counts (created with indelwald indel.spectrum function), with one row per sample and one column per indel context

 * trinuc_bg_counts_ratio: Data frame of the sample trinucleotide background counts (i.e. number of interrogated bases for each trinucleotide context), the genome trinucleotide background counts (i.e. number of each trinucleotide context), and the normalized ratio of these.
 Columns: sample, tri (trinucleotide context), sample_tri_bg, genome_tri_bg, ratio2genome.